ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 Incorrect select applies to a range of data types.
 For this, select the sample to have noise added.
-For those selected, randomly select a different option from the others available.
+For those selected, randomly select a different option from the correct one.
+This is randomly chosen from the original list of options (e.g., for state, if WA is the true answer randomly pick any other state).
 Note that for relationship to head of household, this includes the full list of options, not just those seen in the household.

 Limitations: